Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 All the parameters are optional, but you need to specify some options to actually make it work.

-For example signature verification cannot be done without plugin knowing about:
+For example, signature verification cannot be done without the plugin knowing about:
 `config.access_token_jwks_uri` and/or `config.channel_token_jwks_uri`.

 Also for introspection to work, you need to specify introspection endpoints: